 Natural sheets of flat rock form steps into the water, photo: July 2020

-These natural steps into the water allow you to see what the normal water level is!
-The top step that is normally under water has a wave pattern etched into the stone.
-This is a process that must have been going on for hundreds of years because the pattern is quite pronounced.
-During the summer of 2021 the water level was much lower than normal and the step with the wave pattern was dry making it easy to take a clear picture.
-The next higher step does not have any pattern because there is rarely any water, but the step below which is normally deeper in the water does not have any patter either because the water surface with the waves is too high up.
-It is just this one step, which is under normal conditions covered in about one to three inches of water that has this pattern.
+These natural steps into the water allow you to see what the normal water level was thousands of years ago!
+The top last step that used to be normally under water has a wave pattern in the stone.
+No other step has this pattern.
+Water waves reflected off the end of the step causing standing waves and this process etched a wave pattern into the top step.
+The water level is at the moment during most summers lower than the historic normal and the step with the wave pattern is dry.
+This makes it easy to take a clear picture.
+The next higher step does not have any pattern because there is rarely any water, but the step below does not have any patter either because the water surface with the waves is too high up.
+It is just this one step, which is had maybe an inch of water on it that has this wave pattern.

-The step on the left is most of the time just below the water's surface and has a wave patter etched into it.
-In 2021 the water level was much lower allowing me to take a nice picture of the pattern, photo: July 2021
+The step on the left was historically most of the time just below the water's surface and has a wave patter etched into it.
+Photo: July 2021.
+Side note: the water level was in June 2019 at the "correct historic level".

 When looking from the bay on Dowker Island along the river towards Montreal on a clear day, you can see the Saint Joseph's Oratory on Mount Royal as well as the downtown Montreal skyscrapers.
 From near the ruins, you see the church in Pointe-Claire to the right of Saint Joseph's Oratory of Mount Royal.
 From the southern end of Dowker Island, you have a more unobstructed view and the Pointe-Claire church is to the left of Mount Royal.